-Default Schedule: If the applicable increase in hourly contributions was not implemented timely under the Collective Bargaining Agreement under which you worked on July 1, 2012 and later, the applicable default benefit schedule goes into effect automatically and the rate of your future benefit accruals automatically drops by 75% of the current level but only for hours worked July 1, 2012 and later under the collective bargaining agreement that has not complied with the FIP.
+Default Schedule: If the applicable increase in hourly contributions was not implemented timely under any Collective Bargaining Agreement under which you worked on July 1, 2012 or later, the applicable default benefit schedule went into effect automatically, and the rate of your future benefit accruals automatically dropped by 75% of the current level but only for hours worked on July 1, 2012 or later under a collective bargaining agreement that did not comply with the FIP.

 There are three FIP default benefit schedules, E, F and G. The default benefit schedule that would apply to you depends on which Benefit Schedule (B, C or D) was applicable to the Collective Bargaining Agreement prior to July 1, 2012.
-These benefit schedules can be found at the end of this document (pages 43 to 45).
+These benefit schedules can be found at the end of this document (pages 44 to 46).